malikrajat/malikrajat/README.md

 <br>

-## 📣 Some Good quote before you go?
+## 📣 some good quote before you go?

 > “Whether you think you can or think you can’t, you’re right.”
 > “We generate fears while we sit.
 We overcome them by action.”